sindresorhus/awesome-lint/test/fixtures/license/error2.md

 ## License

-This license is invalid because it is not the last section.
+License section is forbidden, even if first section.

 ## Foo